Ghost Towning With CNN –

 Of course as we walked and talked I spoke about treasure hunting

-Hunter’s Code of Ethics, and explained how responsible metal
+Treasure Hunter’s Code of Ethics, and explained how

-watch CNN, and saw the piece, but if only one person was made aware of
+watched CNN that night and saw the piece, but if only one person was

 I guess this shows that you never know what will happen when you